dutchwebworks/generator-dwwvagrant/app/templates/_README.md

 *On Windows one can also use the `_Vagrant-up.cmd` file; double-click it run the above command*.

-When booting the virtual-machine the **provioning part is skipped** because the virtual-machine was already provioned before.
+When booting the virtual-machine the **provisioning part is skipped** because the virtual-machine was already provioned before.
 Now open your local machine web browser again and load the web site again.

 	http://<%= appname %>.local.nl

-Please make sure your **network setup hasn't changed**.
-If so the IP addresses of the virtual-machine might have changed.
-Then you'll need to get the IP address again from the virtual-machine and update your local machine's `hosts` file appropriately.

-## Destroying the Vagrant virtual-machine

-When your all done and want to delete the virtual-machine, or start all over from scratch, you can (shutdown) and destroy the Vagrant virtual-machine by running this command inside the same directory as the `vagrantfile`.

-	vagrant destroy

-To start all over again run:

-	vagrant up

-The virtual-machine is copied to this project then booted and provisioned again.

-## More info

 Please make sure your **network setup hasn't changed**.
 If so the IP addresses of the virtual-machine might have changed.
 Then you'll need to get the IP address again from the virtual-machine and update your local machine's `hosts` file appropriately.